-In preparation of our financial statements to meet the requirements of our IPO, we determined that material weaknesses in our internal control over financial reporting existed prior to our IPO which remain unremediated.
-See "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, "We have identified material weaknesses in our internal control over financial reporting.
+In preparation of our financial statements to meet the requirements of our IPO, we determined that material weaknesses in our internal control over financial reporting existed during 2021 and 2022, many of which remain unremediated.
+In September 2022, we engaged a consulting firm to assist us improve our disclosure controls and procedures.
+That work is ongoing.
+See "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022, "We have identified material weaknesses in our internal control over financial reporting.
 If we are unable to remediate these material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business."